 A tiny sea cave with water the color of emeralds, and on either side, two small bays.
 Although the boat is too large to pass through the cave, passengers can chose to swim from one side to the other.

 Capri's lighthouse is one of the tallest in Italy and marks the point where the South and West coasts of Capri meet.
 The restaurant situated on the rocks directly beneath the lighthouse is excellent.

 An enchanting bay, with rich natural vegetation, Cala del Rio is dominated by the Villa Rovelli and more than merits a stop, which should include time for a swim.
 In the distance, the island of Ischia can be seen, rising up out of the sea.

-(The Blue Grotto can be reached from the sea but also over land by way of a 10 minute bus or taxi ride from the center of Anacapri)
+The Blue Grotto (can be reached by sea or by land with a 10 minute bus or taxi ride from the center of Anacapri)

 Famous across the globe, the Blue Grotto is an extraordinary sight.
 The light from outside filters in through an underwater opening and tints the water an intensely glowing blue while the rest of the sea cave remains in almost complete darkness.
 One of the most beautiful natural sights in the world, it can get crowded with visitors in high season and the wait to enter can be long while your time inside the cave is just a few minutes.
 It costs EUR 14 to enter the Blue Grotto on board small row boats with expert skippers who often sing traditional island ballads which echo inside the grotto for a truly magical experience.